 B) The title page should be blinded and include the title of the article; a self-contained abstract in English (100-150 words), and five to ten keywords.

-C) A seperate unblinded title page should be submitted, also containing: a) the list of authors; b) all author affiliations; c) the email-address of the corresponding author; d) author contributions (according to CRediT taxonomy; directions can be found here); e) acknowledgements (optional); f) funding information; g) a statement about any competing interests; h) a list of supporting information, such accompanying appendices, instruments, datasets, preregistrations, supplementary analyses, etc.
+C) A seperate unblinded title page should be submitted, also containing: a) the list of authors; b) all author affiliations; c) the email-address of the corresponding author; d) author contributions (according to CRediT taxonomy; directions can be found here); e) a statement of technology use (directions can be found here); f) acknowledgements (optional); g) funding information; h) a statement about any competing interests; i) a list of supporting information, such accompanying appendices, instruments, datasets, preregistrations, supplementary analyses, etc.

 C) Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (APA) 7th edition, in terms of paper structure, referencing and lay-out.